 “We were the first Go-Go band in Annapolis,” he proudly exclaims.
 Mr. Lloyd shared the stage with the likes of E.U. (“Da Butt”) and other local outfits like Marz, (in which his sister was a singer) and hanging out with friends in Starpoint, who had a hit with “Object of My Desire.”
 In fact, some of his gigs were played in the very gym in the Robinwood Recreation Center where he now works.
 Yet, unlike some of the D.C. clubs that gained a reputation for violence via Go-Go, Mr. Lloyd knew it would not be a problem.
 He recalls, “We didn’t need metal detectors.
 We had Ms. Betty Ann Weekly, and when she said she wasn’t gonna take any nonsense, she meant it.
 And we never had trouble.”
 This recollection is followed by his colossal, infectious belly-laugh.
 Perhaps because now he has the opportunity to continue the musical heritage of Robinwood.

 On November 2nd, the new recording studio opened to great fanfare with local musicians and contributors eager to show off top-of-the-line gear including a mixing board, digital recorder and an isolation booth for vocals.
+Experienced kitchen remodelers in Rhode Island always use tried-and-tested methods in their work.
 Kids have the opportunity to create music just like their heroes thanks to Pastor Sheryl Menendez and The H.2o 4 Life program.
 With these kind of partners, Chuck Lloyd has found a home where he can carry on his legacy as a funky public servant.

 Comments?
 Please see our Facebook post.